Two-year yields hit record lows, fed fund futures imply negative rates

 By Karen Brettell

-NEW YORK, May 8 (Reuters) - Two-year Treasury yields hit record lows on Friday and fed fund futures implied the Federal Reserve could cut rates into negative territory this year, though analysts said the move was likely technical as investors betting on higher rates were squeezed out of their positions.
+NEW YORK, May 8 (Reuters) - Two-year Treasury yields hit record lows on Friday and fed fund futures implied the Federal Reserve could cut rates into negative territory, though analysts said the move was likely technical as investors betting on higher rates were squeezed out of their positions.

-The move comes after data on Friday showing the U.S. economy lost a staggering 20.5 million jobs in April, the steepest plunge in payrolls since the Great Depression and the starkest sign yet of how the novel coronavirus pandemic is battering the world's biggest economy.
+The move came after data on Friday showed the U.S. economy lost a staggering 20.5 million jobs in April, the steepest plunge in payrolls since the Great Depression and the starkest sign yet of how the novel coronavirus pandemic is battering the world's biggest economy.

+The rally faded in afternoon trading as investors repositioned ahead of the weekend.

 Investors are evaluating how long it will take for the economy to recover, and how much more fiscal and monetary stimulus will be needed to spur growth.